|

 This collection is comprised of photographs of Jack White during pool

 exhibitions.
-Jack White is an internationally recognized pool player who has performed at
+Jack White is an internationally recognized pool player who has

-Texas Tech University for the past thirty years.
+performed at Texas Tech University for the past thirty years.

-Luther Willard
+White, Luther Willard

 Photograph Collection, 1930s

-20 large b & w prints
+20 large B/W prints

 SWCPC 833

-ranch activities such as branding calves, herding cattle, cooking, eating, sleeping on the
+branding calves, herding cattle, cooking, eating, sleeping on the range, ranch

-range, ranch home, portraits of the rancher and family of the U Lazy S Ranch.
-One additional image is of a goat and her kids
+home, portraits of the rancher and family of the U Lazy S Ranch.
+One additional

-Technological College from 1937-1940.
+Luther Willard White attended Texas Technological College from 1937-1940.
 On one

 of his photo projects he visited the U Lazy S Ranch and photograph some of their

 activities.
-The U Lazy S Ranch is located in
+The U Lazy S Ranch is located in Garza and Lynn Counties.
+The U Lazy

-was founded in 1901 by John B. Slaughter Sr., brother of C.C.
-Slaughter.
 Its acreage totaled 99,188.
-Over the years the ranch grew and diminished in
+Over the years the ranch grew and diminished in size

-size and finally subdivided.
-Today the ranch
+and finally subdivided.
+Today the ranch is managed by the heirs of John F. Lott

-is managed by the heirs of John F. Lott and Mary B. Lott Macy, nephew and niece of John B.
+and Mary B. Lott Macy, nephew and niece of John B. Slaughter Jr.

 Whorton, Francis Marion

-Photograph collection, 1888-1938
+Photograph Collection, 1888-1938

 22 copy prints